Early Christian History: Controversies — Donatism

 Setting the Stage

-In the last decade of the 3rd century CE, Emperor Diocletian ordered persecutions of various groups he blamed for a wave of plagues and pestilences which had swept the western Empire and causyed in economic and social instability.
-The chief target-groups were (initially) Manicheans, and later, Christians.
+In the first years of the 4th century CE, Emperor Diocletian and his co-rulers ordered persecutions of various groups they blamed for a wave of plagues and pestilences which had swept the western Empire and caused economic and social instability.
+The chief target-groups were (initially) Manichaeans, and later, Christians.

 Diocletian’s persecutions were not carried out evenly through the Empire.
 In some provinces, Roman rulers and forces didn’t have the power or resources to carry them out.
 In others, particularly the large eastern cities, there were so many Christians that the authorities could not carry them out, aside perhaps from setting a few “examples.”